The Boeing B-52: The Timeless One

 On April 15th 1952, Boeing test pilot “Tex” Johnson pulled back on the control yoke of the prototype YB-52 Stratofortress and she took to the air for the first time.
 Once the design was deemed acceptable by the United States Air Force (USAF), the B-52 went into service in 1955.
-So began 62 years of continuous service by the Big Ugly Fat F*cker (BUFF) to the United States Air Force.
+So began more than 60 years ( ! ) of continuous service by the Big Ugly Fat F*cker (BUFF) to the United States Air Force.
 Because the last of the 744 B-52s built was completed in 1962, the very youngest BUFF is still a card-carrying member of AARP.
 But the real mind-bending fact here is that BUFFs will most likely serve as this nation’s primary long-range heavy bomber well into the 2040s.

 The B-52 originally came about as a Boeing response to a USAF requirement for a new strategic bomber.
 Originally in competition with the Consolidated B-36 Peacemaker, the first B-52 design was drawn with straight wings and six turboprop engines.
 Continuing design evolution yielded a design with swept leading edge wings and four turboprop engines, contra-rotating propellers driven by turboprop engines (much like the Russian Tupolev 95 Bear strategic bomber), and several other wing / propulsion configurations before the 35 degree swept wing with eight jet engines mounted paired in four pods became the final basic B-52 design.
 Ironically the B-52, along with the B-47, ended up replacing the B-36.
 The first B-52G became operational on February 13th 1959, the day after Strategic Air Command (SAC) retired its last operational Peacemaker.